A BIOGRAPHY OF

 A BIOGRAPHY OF MUHAMMED AZIZ KHAN

-In 1998, Summit established the Khulna Power Company Limited, Bangladesh’s first independent power plant (KPCL), Under the leadership of Muhammed Aziz Khan.
+In 1998, Summit established the Khulna Power Company Limited, Bangladesh’s first independent power plant (KPCL), under Muhammed Aziz Khan’s leadership.
 Summit now generates around 1,950 megawatts (MW) of energy, making it Bangladesh’s largest independent power producer.
-Summit (75%) and GE (25%) are currently building 600 MW of power producing capacity, with a total capacity of 2,400 MW under development.
+Summit (75%) and GE (25%) are currently building 600 MW of power-producing capacity, with a total capacity of 2,400 MW under development.
 Summit has also established Summit Alliance Ports Limited, Bangladesh’s first private off-dock port, which handles around 25% of Bangladesh’s export business and 7% of the country’s import traffic.
 Summit Communications Limited, another Muhammed Aziz Khan business, was the first to install a fiber-optic transmission network across Bangladesh.

-With over 47,000 kilometers of laid fibre, Summit Communication Limited’s fibre optic cables cover the whole country of Bangladesh.
-Bangladesh is additionally connected to India by terrestrial fibre optics, as well as Singapore and Europe via SEA-ME-WE-4 and SEA-ME-WE5.
+With over 47,000 kilometers of laid fiber, Summit Communication Limited’s fiber optic cables cover the whole country of Bangladesh.
+Bangladesh is additionally connected to India by terrestrial fiber optics, Singapore, and Europe via SEA-ME-WE-4 and SEA-ME-WE5.

 Name: Muhammed Aziz Khan

 Best Known for: Founder and chairman, Summit Group

 Born Year: 1955

 Residence : Singapore

 - ✦ Institute of Business Administration, University of Dhaka (IBA).

 - ✦ Armanitola Government High School